KAB x BLENDERS

 Education

 Education is why we are here.
-We want to work with our partners and create ways to enrich both your staff as well as your clientele.
+We want to work with our partners and create ways to enrich your staff and your clientele.
 How can we educate your staff about Keep A Breast and cancer prevention?
 How can we help them be successful in having impactful conversations about breast cancer?
-One of the easiest actions you can take is to share The Keep A Breast App with your staff.
-We will be in close communication throughout our partnership and we’ll work closely to provide educational materials to your staff.
+One of the easiest actions you can take is to share The Keep A Breast App with your organization.
+We’ll be in close communication throughout our partnership and provide educational materials to share with your staff.

 LANGUAGE

 Keep A Breast speaks to a younger audience than most breast cancer organizations as our work focuses on prevention and reaching people while they are young, to help them reduce their risk and understand the power of early detection.
 We choose to use language that comes from the heart and inspires people to be their own health advocates.
-We never try to scare people.
-We stay away from confrontational language like “fight cancer,” “kick cancer’s ass,” “against cancer,” “battle,” etc. and we ask that our partners do the same.
+We never use our platform to scare people and we never use imagery of very sick people or make inflammatory statements that cause further pain or anxiety.

 Promotions

 We want to show the world how amazing and generous our partners are.
 We will work together to come up with the best strategy for promoting our partnership based on the guaranteed minimum donation.
 Promotions can include email blasts, social media, event inclusion, and more.
-While we do not have a dedicated PR/Marketing team, nor a PR company on retainer, we recommend that brands tap into their own internal marketing teams.
-We will help supply the content for your successful promotions.
+We handle KAB PR in-house, and will work with you to provide content you may need for successful promotional campaigns.

 Product Sales

 While we are happy to promote partnerships (and have fun doing so!) in the ways previously mentioned, please don’t rely on Keep A Breast and our audience to meet sales goals.
-Our audience is focused on education and authenticity - everyone likes seeing rad brands get together to do cool things - but it has to be genuine.
+Our audience is focused on education and authenticity, everyone likes seeing great brands get together to do cool things, but it has to be genuine.
 Often, partnerships that solely promote through KAB, result in little to no donations.

 Pink Ribbon

 Since then, this ribbon has been used as a cause marketing tool to promote and sell products for breast cancer awareness.
-This symbol has been abused over the years and used on products that have no business in the world of breast cancer awareness like M&M’s, Kentucky Fried Chicken and even a drill used for fracking.
-Keep A Breast strives for transparency and trust with our audience, therefore we never use the pink ribbon symbol and we ask the same of all our partners.
+This symbol has been abused over the years and used on products that have no business in the world of breast cancer advocacy like M&M’s, Kentucky Fried Chicken, and even a drill used for fracking.
+Keep A Breast strives for transparency and trust with our audience; therefore, we never use the pink ribbon symbol, and we ask the same of all our partners.

 Pinkwashing